-GameStick, a tiny Android-based game console and companion controller, is sporting a fresh design as its Kickstarter campaign winds down.
+GameStick, a tiny Android-based game console companion controller, is sporting a fresh design as its Kickstarter campaign winds down.

-“It is too early to go in to a lot of detail about this (but we will as soon as we can), suffice to say that we believe that in the future all of the components to run a game can and will be stored directly in the controller,” Smith wrote.
+“It is too early to go in to a lot of detail about this (but we will as soon as we can), suffice to say that we believe that in the future all of the components to run a game can will be stored directly in the controller,” wrote.
 “You will then simply decide which screen you want to stream your games to.”

 GameStick is planning to ship the finished product to Kickstarter backers in April.
 Ouya, another Android-based game console, will ship around the same time, setting the stage for a very interesting facet of the home console wars.